intarchboard/draft-use-it-or-lose-it/draft-thomson-use-it-or-lose-it.md

 identifying those parts of the protocol that might change.

 As a means of protecting extensibility, a declaration of protocol invariants is useful only to the extent that protocol participants are willing to allow new uses for the protocol.
-Like greasing, protocol participants could still purposefully block the deployment of new features.
+Like with greasing, protocol participants could still purposefully block the deployment of new features.
 A protocol that declares protocol invariants relies on implementations understanding and respecting those invariants.

 Protocol invariants need to be clearly and concisely documented.
 Including examples of aspects of the protocol that are not invariant, such as the appendix of {{?QUIC-INVARIANTS=I-D.ietf-quic-invariants}}, can be used to clarify intent.

 ## Effective Feedback